JJVandeleest/DCG/cran-comments.md

 ## Submission
 This is an update.
-Package maintainer is changed.
+Package maintainer is changed and reference is added.

 ## Test environments
 * local Windows 7 install, R 3.5.2